Visiting Columbia South Carolina? Don’t miss these things!

 Another one of our favorite things to do in a new city is to check out the street art.
 It’s a great way to explore downtown on foot, and there are some great photo ops too.

 They even have a organization that helps to curate the street art, and they’ve even put together an online directory of all the art and murals in Columbia SC.
+Our favorites:

 - Middle of Nowhere (the one picture below) by Osamu Kobayashi